 I can fully understand why someone who is considering becoming a comedian could get easily stuck in what I can only describe as “research mode”.

-By this, I am talking about doing continuous research about becoming a comedian but never seeming to have enough information to ultimately get on the stand-up comedy stage.
+By this, I’m talking about doing continuous research about becoming a comedian but never seeming to have enough information to ultimately get on the stand-up comedy stage.

 It’s not hard to understand how someone can get stuck in research mode when you consider that…

-They have probably sat through several stand-up comedy open mic nights and have seen for themselves how incredibly poorly most new comedian perform during the show.
+They have probably sat through several stand-up comedy open mic nights and have seen for themselves how incredibly awful most new comedians perform during the show.

 This alone usually provides plenty of motivation to prompt someone to do some serious research in order to try to improve one’s chances of getting the laughs they want when they do finally get to the stage and not suck like most new comedians tend to do.

 Couple that with the seemingly endless mountain of online information and resources available to new comedians (blogs, online videos, etc.) and it’s no surprise why many funny and talented folks can seem to get stuck in terminal “research mode”.

 Well, let’s see if I can help you get out of “research mode” and onto the stage as a comedian who’s getting the laughs they want in the shortest time possible.